miklevin/MikeLev.in/_posts/2024-10-31-rabbit-hole-dev-to-delight-clients.md

 I'm eager to hear your thoughts on these ideas, and I'm ready to dive deeper into any specific area that sparks your interest!

+---

+Okay, now onto boiling the ocean to fry a fish for lunch.
+I have one more client call coming up today, another one that I'll be leading.